-Live audio webcast at www.virtualshareholdermeeting.
+Live via audio webcast at www.virtualshareholdermeeting. com/RARE2022

-Meeting Date and Meeting Time June 24, 2021 8:00 a.m.
-Pacific Time com/RARE2021
+June 24, 2022 8:00 a.m.
+Pacific Time

-We intend to mail the Notice Regarding the Availability of Proxy Materials containing instructions on how to access this Proxy Statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2020 on or about April 29, 2021 to all stockholders entitled to vote at the Annual Meeting.
+We intend to mail the Notice Regarding the Availability of Proxy Materials containing instructions on how to access this Proxy Statement and our 2021 Annual Report on Form 10-K on or about April 28, 2022 to all stockholders entitled to vote at the Annual Meeting.

-Board Vote Proposals Recommendation See page Proposal 1 Election of Class II Directors FOR each nominee 8 Proposal 2 Ratification of the selection of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2021 FOR 13 Proposal 3 Advisory resolution to approve the compensation of our named executive officers FOR 16
+Proposals Board Vote Recommendation For More Information See Page Proposal 1 Election of Class III Directors FOR each nominee 9 Proposal 2 Ratification of the selection of Ernst & Young LLP as our auditor FOR 15 Proposal 3 Say on Pay FOR 18 Proposal 4 Say on Pay frequency Every ONE YEAR 19